St. Louis Metropolitan Police Department: Salary

-Starting salary for a Metropolitan police officer is $47,815, increasing to a maximum of $70,387.
+Starting salary for a Metropolitan police officer is $53,196, increasing to a maximum of $190,387.

 Union representation

 Officers are represented by the St. Louis Police Officers Association (SLPOA).
 SLPOA employs author and former Arnold police officer Jeff Roorda as business manager.
 In the 2017 city mayoral election, incumbent Lyda Krewson called for Roorda to be fired due to social media comments directed at candidate Tishaura Jones and declared that he would not be welcomed in her office if elected.

 The St. Louis Ethical Society of Police (ESOP), formerly known as St. Louis Black Police Officers Association until 1975, represents African American police officers by providing legal counsel and other benefits; however, the SLPOA is the only recognized bargaining unit for officers.

 Controversies

-Officers with the SLMPD have been accused of several incidents of alleged police misconduct, obstruction of justice, violations of civil rights, and racial prejudice.
-Several of these controversial incidents have resulted in criminal charges against SLMPD officers, and some cases have resulted in guilty pleas.
+Officers with the SLMPD have been convicted in instances of police misconduct, obstruction of justice, violations of civil rights, and have been accused of racial prejudice.
+Several of these incidents resulted in criminal charges against SLMPD officers, and some cases have resulted in guilty pleas.